Cotignac waterfalls and towers

 The main road descends to the bridge over the Cassole

 Immediately after the bridge, we take the path on the right into the forest (Vallon Gai sign).
-For us hikers it is also a cul-de-sac that ends in a lake and a waterfall.
+For us hikers it is also a cul-de-sac that ends on a lake and a waterfall.
 But this valley is very quiet, very shady and really worth seeing.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2022 during our field research for Provence-Guide.Net.